rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

 Bitcoin as a store of value is plainly superior.
- Over time it will gain value, and it can be transferred across every nation on earth unmolested.
+ Over time it will gain value, and it can be transferred through every nation on earth unmolested.